ZOOMERS CONTROL THE MARKETPLACE. HERE ARE 15 CATEGORIES WHERE THERE ARE AT LEAST 2 MILLION ZOOMERS YOU MAY NOT BE REACHING.

-Zoomers have the wealth, and they’re active managers of that wealth, representing 62.4% of all Canadians who used a financial planner or advisor last year.
+Zoomers have the wealth, and they’re active managers of that wealth, representing over 60% of all Canadians who used a financial planner or advisor last year.

 This represents two out of every three Canadians whose level of savings and investment is that high.
 Zoomers are the essential market for banking and financial products and services.

 10. 6,904,000 Zoomers spend $1,000 or more on their credit cards each month.

 This statistic should command the attention of everyone in the consumer marketplace.
 Zoomers account for six out of every ten Canadians who put this much on their credit cards every month.

 No surprise here.
 There are more Zoomer homeowners than all other age groups combined, making Zoomers the biggest market for all home-related products and services.